aiman1717a/thaana-tinymce-field/README.md

 ```

 ## Configuration
-You can publish configuration file for default configuration values
+You can publish configuration file for default configuration values.
+You can enter the driver required for tinymce in here.
 ```
 php artisan vendor:publish --provider="Aiman\ThaanaTinymceField\FieldServiceProvider"
 ```